Denis Simon

-Denis Simon is an American professor and academic administrator.
-Currently, he serves as Clinical Professor of Global Business and Technology at the Kenan Flagler Business School at the University of North Carolina at Chapel Hill.
-He also serves as the Director of the Corporate Partner Program at the Frank Hawkins Kenan Institute of Private Enterprise at UNC.
+Denis Simon is an American professor and academic administrator who is currently a distinguished fellow at the Institute for China-America Studies (ICAS) and a Non-Resident Fellow at the Quincy Institute for Responsible Statecraft.
+He has received the People's Republic of China Friendship Award from the Chinese government, an award given to "foreign experts" with "outstanding contributions" to China's economic and social progress.

 Simon was previously the Executive Vice Chancellor of Duke Kunshan University in China from 2015-2020, replacing Mary Brown Bullock.

 A scholar of China, Simon has experience in the business and technology strategy fields.
 He previously served at the Duke Fuqua School of Business as a Professor of China Business and Technology, and Senior Adviser to the President for China Affairs.

 At Duke Kunshan University, Simon oversaw the recruitment of the inaugural undergraduate class, campus construction, and faculty development.

 In 2021, Simon was named executive director of the Center for Innovation Policy at Duke Law School.

+In August 2023, Simon resigned from his position at University of North Carolina at Chapel Hill, citing the increasingly challenging environment surrounding academic engagement with China.